molenzwiebel/Mimic/rift/README.md

 # :sparkles: Mimic - Rift

-A server-side component for Mimic that powers automatic conduit discovery.
-Uses [Node](https://nodejs.org) and [TypeScript](https://www.typescriptlang.org).
-This component powers the automatic resolving of internal IPs, by serving a simple HTTP service backed by an SQLite database that pairs external with internal IPs.
+The server-side tunneling components for Mimic that faciliates communication between the mobile clients and Conduit instances without those Conduit instances needing to be exposed to the internet.
+This is also the component responsible for assigning unique identifiers to Conduit instances for them to identify themselves.
+All traffic going through Rift is encrypted; Rift (and thus whoever is hosting Rift) cannot read your messages or other sensitive traffic.

+Rift is built using [Node.js](https://nodejs.org) and [TypeScript](https://www.typescriptlang.org).
+The database is powered by SQLite.

 ## Development

-You will need [Yarn](https://yarnpkg.com/lang/en/) for developing the rift component, and at least Node 7+ for the async-await components.
+You will need [Yarn](https://yarnpkg.com/lang/en/) for developing the Rift component, and at least Node 7+ for the async-await components.

 After checking out the source, run `yarn install` to install all dependencies.
 You will only need to do this after pulling updates from Github.